kirillzyusko/react-native-keyboard-controller/docs/versioned_docs/version-1.9.0/api/keyboard-controller-view.md

 A callback function which is fired when keyboard finished a transition from one to another state (from closed to open, for example).

+### `onFocusedInputLayoutChanged`

+A callback function which is fired when layout of focused input gets changed.

 ### `statusBarTranslucent`

 A boolean prop to indicate whether `StatusBar` should be translucent on `Android` or not.